giovannicoppola/alfred-phoneticSpelling/README.md

 # alfred-phoneticSpelling 🙊
- A workflow to help the phonetically challenged
+ An Alfred workflow for the phonetically challenged

 ![](screenshot.png)